Trump, Democrats Still at Impasse Over Border Wall

 On CBS News’ “Face the Nation,” Trump blasted Pelosi.
 He called the speaker “very bad for our country,” and accused her of favoring “open borders” while playing political “games.”

 A conference committee consists of members of each house and members of both parties.
-The panel’s purpose is to iron out differences between House and Senate versions of legislation, and issue a conference report detailing the components of a new bill that can pass both houses.
+The panel’s purpose is to iron out differences between House and Senate versions of the legislation and issue a conference report detailing the components of a new bill that can pass both houses.

 If that happens in this case, and Trump vetoes the measure, the Senate could override the veto with a 67 percent vote.
 That means 20 Republicans would have to side with the 45 Democrats and two independent senators in opposing Trump.